openziti/ziti-doc/docfx_project/ziti/manage/manage.md

 ### Ziti Edge - Developer Edition

-The initial installation of Ziti is already done for you when using the [Ziti Edge - Developer Edition](https://aws.amazon.com/marketplace/pp/B07YZLKMLV).
+An initial, simple installation of Ziti is already done for you when using the [Ziti Edge - Developer Edition](https://aws.amazon.com/marketplace/pp/B07YZLKMLV).
 The installation will contain a [controller](./controller-overview.md), an [edge router](./edge-router.md) and corresponding [PKI](~/ziti/manage/pki.md).
 See the corresponding sections for additional details.